 When you are younger and a smoker you cannot really see the difference but as you get older, the damage on your appearance will be obvious and you will be looking older as compared to your actual age (1).

-Malaysia is a humid and warm country all year long, thus wearing sunscreen is a must!
-Sunscreen helps to protect skin from premature aging like wrinkles, fine line and hyper-pigmentation.
-Studies shows that people who is below 55 years old and wear sunscreen regularly can lower the risk of premature aging by 24% as compared to those who wear sunscreen occasionally or not wearing at all.
+Malaysia is a humid and warm country all year long; thus, wearing sunscreen is a must!
+Sunscreen helps protect skin from premature ageing like wrinkles, fine lines, and hyperpigmentation.
+Studies show that people who are under 55 years old and wear sunscreen regularly can lower their risk of premature ageing by 24% as compared to those who wear sunscreen occasionally or not at all.

-If you are a newbie looking for sunscreen, look for sunscreen with at least SPF 30 (Sun Protecting Factor) and choose sunscreen according to your skin type such as if you have dry skin choose aqua sunscreen which is meant for dry skin etc. You also must apply sunscreen after every 2 hours or after exercise.
-Sunscreen also is meant to be applied at least 30 minutes before you go out since it needs time to be absorbed by the skin and activated in order to protect your skin (2).
+If you are a newbie looking for sunscreen, look for sunscreen with at least SPF 30 (Sun Protecting Factor) and choose sunscreen according to your skin type, such as aqua sunscreen, which is meant for dry skin, etc. You also must apply sunscreen every 2 hours or after exercise.
+Sunscreen should also be applied at least 30 minutes before going out, as it requires time to be absorbed by the skin and activated in order to protect your skin (2).

 Move, Move, Move

-We know that exercise regularly can keep our body fit and healthy, but do you know that it can as well makes your skin healthy?
+We know that exercising regularly can keep our bodies fit and healthy, but did you know that it can also keep your skin healthy?

-Exercise increase blood circulation and flow throughout the body, hence making your skin radiant and glow.
-Pssttt…this can kill two bird using one stone, you can maintain your body lean and get healthy skin at the same time!
+Exercise increases blood circulation and flow throughout the body, hence making your skin radiant and glowing.
+Pssttt…you can kill twoi birds with one stone by doing this; you can keep your body lean while also getting healthy skin!
 (3)

 Keep your body hydrated

-In order to see whether your skin is dry, try to pinch your skin in an area and see whether it has like wrinkle on it after your pinch or whether its bounce back after your pinch is an indicator for well hydrated skin.
-Wrinkles and less bouncy skin is and indicator for dry skin, it also sometimes can be seen based on your urine colour, if its too concentrated meaning your body does not get sufficient amount of water (4).
+In order to see whether your skin is dry, try to pinch it in an area and see whether it has a wrinkle on it after your pinch or whether it bounces back after your pinch, which is an indicator for well-hydrated skin.
+Wrinkles and less bouncy skin are indicators of dry skin; it can also sometimes be seen based on your urine colour if it is too concentrated, meaning your body does not get a sufficient amount of water (4, 5).

-Lifestyle changes can reverse this, drink at least 8 glass of water per day.
-Limit the intake of alcohol and drink less caffeinated drink like coffee and tea can improve the dry skin condition (4).
+Lifestyle changes can reverse this; drink at least 8 glasses of water per day.
+Limiting the intake of alcohol and drinking less caffeinated drinks like coffee and tea can improve the dry skin condition (4).

-We always thought that if we suppressed our feelings and emotion, that is better, it is better for everyone and even us.
-However, that is not always the case, we have to deal with it and manage it.
-Talk to someone if you have problem, share it with someone that you trust.
+We used to believe that suppressing our feelings and emotions was better for everyone, including ourselves.
+However, that is not always the case; we have to deal with it and manage it.
+Talk to someone if you have a problem; share it with someone that you trust.
 Think positive.

-Pick up some hobbies, distract yourself from overthink about it and slowly find solution to it.
-Doing outdoor activities can help in calming a person if your mind is too saturated with a lot of stuff, or spend time alone de- cluttered your mind and space like cleaning can sometimes help in making you a lot happier and will let you think better on the solution to your problem.
+Pick up some hobbies, distract yourself from overthinking about it, and slowly find solutions.
+Doing outdoor activities can help calm a person if their mind is too saturated with a lot of stuff, or spending time alone can de-clutter their mind and create more space.
+Cleaning can sometimes make you a lot happier and help you think better about the solution to your problem.

 Established a skincare routine

-Once you have figured you skin types, find the right product for it.
-The common one should have cleanser, moisturizer, toner, sunscreen, exfoliator, make up removal.
+Once you have figured out your skin type, find the right product for it.
+The common one should have cleanser, moisturizer, toner, sunscreen, exfoliator, and makeup removal.
 Start with cleansing your face at least twice per day.
-If needed exfoliate your skin at least twice a week, this is good to scrap all of the dead cells, dirt and blemishes on your face (5).
+If you need to exfoliate your skin at least twice a week, this is a good time to remove all of the dead cells, dirt, and blemishes on your face (5).

-The different between daytime and night time skincare routine is just that usually during night, moisturizer that is used on skin is encouraged to be applied thick so that it will help skin not to be dry in the next morning!
+The only difference between a daytime and nighttime skincare routine is that moisturiser used on the skin is encouraged to be applied thickly at night so that the skin is not dry in the morning!

-There are also people who want to give extra care and boost to their skin, they can try to use serum.
-Serum is a product that is very concentrated with good vitamin for skin, like vitamin A, C, E. It’s usually used to fade scar or add more vitamins to skin.
-However, the correct order of using skincare products is important, if not, skin cannot absorb the nutrient that the product has, and it will just go wasted (5).
+There are also people who want to give extra care and a boost to their skin; they can try to use serum.
+Serum is a product that is very concentrated with good vitamins for the skin, like vitamin A, C, and E. It’s usually used to fade scars or add more vitamins to the skin.
+However, the correct order of using skincare products is important; if not, skin cannot absorb the nutrients that the product has, and it will just go to waste (5).

 Diet vs skin condition

-Vitamin C is a very common vitamin use to make skin become radiant and glow.
-Vitamin C rich foods are often commonly used to boost skin condition.
-Fruits like guava is really rich with vitamin C, it even has twice the content of vitamin C in orange!
+Vitamin C is a very common vitamin used to make skin become radiant and glow.
+Vitamin C-rich foods are often used to boost skin conditions.
+Fruits like guava are really rich with vitamin C; it even has twice the content of vitamin C in an orange!

-However, if one is a picky eater it is also best to actually consume vitamin C supplement rather to apply it on your skin (topical application).
-On the market there are many types of vitamin C supplement.
-Most of it has really high vitamin C content such as 500 mg or 1000 mg.
-However according to RNI (Recommended Nutrient Intake) our body only need about 70mg of vitamin C only, so the higher dosage of vitamin will just be excreted through urine.
+However, if one is a picky eater, it is also best to actually consume a vitamin C supplement rather than apply it topically (topical application).
+On the market, there are many types of vitamin C supplements.
+Most of it has really high vitamin C content, such as 500 mg or 1000 mg.
+However, according to the RNI (recommended nutrient intake), our body only needs about 70 mg of vitamin C, so the higher dosage of the vitamin will just be excreted through urine.

-Synthetic vitamin c or ascorbic acid also usually use, food coloring to make the supplement looks as if it has high content of vitamin C with really orange concentrated color, if you notice your soluble vitamin c supplement stain you glass water after being dilute into it, there s high probability that the supplement that you are taking has food coloring in it.
+Synthetic vitamin C or ascorbic acid is also usually coloured with food colouring to make the supplement look as if it has a high content of vitamin C. If you notice that your soluble vitamin C supplement stains your glass of water after being diluted in it, there is a high probability that the supplement that you are taking has food colouring in it.

-So be wise in choosing your vitamin C supplements, in order to to make your skin glow, know how to find good vitamin C as, remember it has to derived from natural source, no coloring and the content of vitamin C need not too high!
+So be wise in choosing your vitamin C supplements.
+In order to make your skin glow, know how to find good vitamin C. Remember, it has to be derived from a natural source with no coloring, and the content of the vitamin C does not need to be too high!